 Assessment of the combined effects of HPP on the ecosystems and the ecological status of rivers – in Bulgaria

-The main project objective is to analyze the combined effects of hydropower on the river ecosystems and develop a National methodology for classification of river sections as eligibility for the construction of HPP.
+The main project objective wss to analyze the combined effects of hydropower on the river ecosystems and develop a National methodology for classification of river sections as eligibility for the construction of HPP.

 The project will detail a set of criteria for HPP eligibility assessment, based on an adopted river WB typology and classification system of ecological status.
 The set of criteria are elaborated and tested in at least two pilot sub-basins in Bulgaria.
 Development of recommendations for mitigation measures (fish passes, environmental flow, site monitoring requirements etc.) are elaborated and proposed as list of prescriptions for HPP issuing permits as well as for integration into the RBMPs 2015-2021.
 Stakeholders are consulted on the proposed National methodology.

-NIVA has in the project the main role and responsibility for the transfer of knowledge and experience from Norway regarding the assessment of the combined effects of hydropower on the river ecosystems.
+NIVA have in the project had the main role and responsibility for the transfer of knowledge and experience from Norway regarding the assessment of the combined effects of hydropower on the river ecosystems.

-- Presentation of the Norwegian experience on a workshop in Bulgaria.
+· Presentation of the Norwegian experience in a workshop in Bulgaria.

-The project (May 2015 - May 2016) is financed by EEA grants and the Programme BG02: More integrated management of marine and inland water resources.
+The project (May 2015 - May 2016) was financed by EEA grants and the Programme BG02: More integrated management of marine and inland water resources